The Purple Pig :: Intelligentsia :: Tanta

 These “Eating my Way Through…” posts are so much fun to put together.
 I get to relive the deliciousness and it makes me (almost) ready to travel again!
 I’d been to Chicago at the end of undergrad, but it was for less than two days and we did not get to experience the city.
 I knew I had a lot to make up for on my recent trip to the Windy City.
 I was so excited by all of your fabulous recommendations on Instagram.
 Those combined with a long list of recommended stops from a dear friend and I knew I wasn’t going to be able to do it all on our short trip.
 My mom and I tried to hit many of the suggested places and discover a few of our own and I think we did a pretty good job.
-So here are all of my recommendations for food and fun in Chicago along with a list at the bottom of all the recommended places we didn’t get to try!
+So here is my “Where to Eat in Downtown Chicago Guide” full of recommendations for food and fun in Chicago along with a list at the bottom of all the recommended places we didn’t get to try!

 Frontera Grill :: Old School frontera Trio // Hub 51 :: Ahi Tuna + Avocado :: Cornbread // Quartino :: Italian Donuts